Troy University at Montgomery

 Troy University at Montgomery is a satellite campus of Troy University and is located in Montgomery, Alabama.
 It is part of the Troy University System.
 The campus is located in the western part of downtown, and includes the Rosa Parks Museum and Library, the Davis Theatre for the Performing Arts, and portions of the historic Bell Building.
 But also has other campuses around the state of Alabama.
-The university also operates the W.A.
-Gayle Planetarium in Oak Park.

 History

 The campus has its roots in extension courses offered at Maxwell Air Force Base in Montgomery during the 1950s.
 A separate Troy State College teaching center was established at Maxwell in 1965, which led to the creation of the present-day Montgomery Campus.

 In 1982, the Montgomery and Dothan campuses were granted independent accreditation, and the Troy State University System was formed.
 In April 2004, "State" was dropped from the University's name to reflect the institution's new, broader focus.
 In August 2005, all Troy campuses were reunified under one accreditation.